CHEAT SHEET for PlanSocial Community Managers

 People can edit their details in their profile page (top right, under your name), including setting their profile picture, and jotting down their bio.
 They can also see what events they are attending, and what they have already volunteered for.
 Here they can also edit their preferences, turning off notifications or opting out of receiving private messages (could be useful for teachers!)

 Any conversation can be "followed" or "unfollowed", determining whether or not you want to receive an email notification for all further replies.
+This is BRILLIANT way to stay in control of your email threads and stop receiving replies from any unwanted conversations.

 Help other PTAs to discover PlanSocial!